 Author Guidelines

-dentika Dental Journal is a biannualy journal that publishes scientifically articles in the field of dentistry.
-Authors are invited to submit for publi-cation articles reporting original article.
+Dentika : Dental Journal is a biannually journal that publishes scientifically articles in the field of dentistry.
+Authors are invited to submit for publication articles reporting original article.
 Articles which have been presented in scientific meeting must be given with foot note regarding the meeting.

 Articles must be written in British English.
-Use correct and proper English language, according to the English Grammar.
-The foreign term is written in the original form typed in italic.
-Non-foreign medical term is better to be avoided of
+Use correct and precise English, in accordance with English grammar.
+Foreign terms are written in their original form in italics.
+Non-foreign medical terms should be avoided.

-The journal publishes several types of peer-reviewed original articles.
-The systematic article writing is as follows:
+The systematic writing of articles is as follows:

-3. Literature review: Introduction, Sub-topics, Discussion (ended by conclusion and suggestion), References.
+Literature review: Introduction, Sub-topics, Discussion , Conclusions and suggestions, References.

-Acknowledgement: (if any) should be written before the references.
-This section can be used to appreciate the institutions or persons who have made substantive contributions to the study or in the writing process of the manuscript.
-Specify grant or other financial support, citing the name of the supporting organization and grant number.
+Acknowledgments: must be written before the references.
+This section can be used to appreciate institutions or individuals who have made substantial contributions to the research or in the process of writing the manuscript.
+Mention grants or other financial support, by stating the name of the supporting organization and the grant number.

 Since August 2021, all articles are required to use Mendeley for referencing system.
 You can download here: https://www.mendeley.com/download-desktop-new/